 An average ICE car is expected to exceed 100,000 miles.
 At around 150,000 miles (or less), most ICE cars are deemed “done”.
 Again, there are many exceptions, but the point is valid.
 Essentially, it loses an average of 1 percent every 30,000 miles.
 However, according to Steinbuch, at 150,000 miles the average Tesla battery still has about 92 percent of its original capacity.

-Following this trend brings him to the conclusion of 80 percent degradation over 500,000+ miles.
+Following this trend brings him to the conclusion of 20 percent degradation over 500,000+ miles, with 80 percent capacity still available.
 Hypothetically, a Tesla battery would be “incapacitated” at three million miles, though this could likely never be tested, and you couldn’t really use the car regularly once the battery degraded down into the numbers well below 50 percent capacity.
 It’s still an interesting stat, for sure.